stratosphereips/StratosphereLinuxIPS/docs/create_new_module.md

 2- Run all tests ```./tests/run_all_tests.sh```

-Slips supports the -P flag to run redis on your port of choice. this flag is only used for testing and integration tests so that slips can keep track of the ports it opened while testing and close them later.
+Slips supports the -P flag to run redis on your port of choice. this flag is used so that slips can keep track of the ports it opened while testing and close them later.

 ### Adding your own unit tests